 What If The Tenant Refuses Access?

-All good tenancy agreements will have a clause for periodic inspections.
+All good tenancy agreements have a clause for periodic inspections.
 If this is written into your agreement but the tenant refuses access, then they are in breach of their responsibilities.
 The first step is to write to the tenant outlining the breach and requesting a mutually agreeable time to carry out the inspection.

 If they still refuse entry then you can issue a 28 day notice of termination.
-For more information about what this should include, head over to our blog post Everything You Need To Know About Ending A Tenancy.

 Conclusion

 As you can see, property inspections are an easy way to make sure everything is running smoothly and to tackle any problems early on.
-Carrying them out on a regular basis is just one small commitment, but it could end up saving you lots of money and hassle in the long run.
+Carrying them out on a regular basis is just one small commitment, but it could end up saving you lots of money and hassle in the long run – and if it’s something you’d like to outsource, we would be happy to help.

 As part of our management package, we carry out property inspections every 6 months and act as your tenant’s main point of contact.
 With our dedicated team in place, we are well-positioned to take care of any issues promptly and efficiently, leaving you to sit back and enjoy the return on your investment.
 Head over to our property management pricing page to find out more, or get in touch over on our contact form.